Best Low-Volatility ETFs for When the Market Is a Roller Coaster

-It's been a volatile few years for the stock market, and that has investors sniffing out low-volatility ETFs.
-Just understand their strengths and their limitations.
+It's been a volatile few weeks for the stock market, and that has investors sniffing out low-volatility ETFs.
+Let's talk about their strengths and their limitations.

-True, the stock market has done well this year thanks to an increased appetite for riskier assets – including many high-flying growth stocks.
-But it's worth remembering that uncertainty was the name of the game in years prior, and it may be premature to sound the "all clear."
+The stock market has done well in recent years thanks to an increased appetite for riskier assets – including many high-flying growth stocks.
+But it's worth remembering that uncertainty remains the name of the game.

 Pros and cons of low-volatility ETFs